 - Applicants should possess strong interpersonal and professional skills, must be committed to developing clinical skills through clinical practice and supervision, and be open to feedback, self-assessment, and self-reflection.
 Applicants must communicate in a clear, organized, and logical fashion both verbally and in writing.

-- Promoting diversity, equity and inclusion is a major emphasis in our program and in the ocunseling profession.
+- Promoting diversity, equity and inclusion is a major emphasis in our program and in the counseling profession.
 Those with knowledge, experience, skills, interest, and dedication to advancing these values are strongly encouraged to apply and to convey this through their application materials.

 - Verification of English Language Proficiency.
 Verification is required unless the following apply: